F-1 Regulations and Requirements

 Passport: Students should keep their passport valid at all times.
 If the passport will expire soon, student must renew it through the embassy or consulate of their home country.

-Students who change their local address must report the change to the CIP within 10 days of moving.
+Students who change their local address must report the change to the GEO within 10 days of moving.

 F-1 students who complete an academic program or OPT have a 60 day grace period and J-1 students who complete an academic program or AT have a 30 day grace period.